pascaltheconfusedkid/weather-stuff/README.md

 # install this library before launching:
 pip install requests matplotlib numpy

-incase if the API Key doesnt work anymore, go to https://openweathermap.org/ and make a new free account.
+To get your own API key, go to https://openweathermap.org/ and make a new free account.
 Then, go to "My API Keys", copy the key and paste it in the "API_Key" line.